Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 CSW Responsibilities

-1. Provide the HCM with the following information from the current case plan:
+1. Provide the GSW with the following information from the current case plan:

-1. The parents' service needs (for example, mental health, substance abuse, domestic violence, employment, housing)
+1. The parents' service needs (for example, mental health employment counseling, substance abuse, domestic violence, employment, housing)

-2. Discuss with the HCM the opportunity for coordination of services between DCFS and DPSS, collaboration with the HCM to determine how to best use Linkages to help the family, provision of joint monitoring and establishment of communication frequency between the HCM and CSW.
+2. Discuss with the GSW the opportunity for coordination of services between DCFS and DPSS, collaboration with the GSW to determine how to best use Linkages to help the family, provision of joint monitoring/service coordination and establishment of communication frequency between the GSW and CSW.

-• If the current DCFS case plan for the family being offered homeless services says the custodial parent must remain in her/his current housing to prevent removal of the child(ren), the CSW must tell the HCM that other housing arrangements may jeopardize the DCFS case plan.
+• If the current DCFS case plan for the family being offered homeless services says the custodial parent must remain in their current housing to prevent removal of the child(ren), the CSW must tell the GSW that other housing arrangements may jeopardize the DCFS case plan.

 3. If housing needs are identified, incorporate them into the case plan.

-• The HCMs will continue to be involved in the case until one of the following is met:
+• The GSWs will continue to be involved in the case until one of the following is met:

 • Client is no longer a mutual participant because of discontinuance of the CalWORKs or DCFS case